-The objectives of this clinical trial are to explore the feasibility of the eye-tracking interactive system in improving communication disorders among non-verbal ICU patients.
-It will also preliminarily investigate the effectiveness of this system in facilitating communication for these patients.
-Researchers will compare the eye-tracking interactive system with traditional augmentative and alternative communication (AAC) technologies (such as body language, writing boards, etc.) to observe the feasibility and preliminary effectiveness of the eye-tracking interactive system in improving communication disorders.
-Participants will: * Use augmentative and alternative communication technologies daily * Have detailed records of every communication interaction
+The objectives of this clinical trial are to explore the feasibility of the eye-tracking communication tool in alleviating communication barriers among non-verbal ICU patients.
+It will also preliminarily investigate the effectiveness of this tool in facilitating communication for these patients.
+Researchers will compare the eye-tracking communication tool with conventional techniques (such as body language, writing boards, etc.) to observe the feasibility and preliminary effectiveness of the eye-tracking communication tool in alleviating communication barriers.
+Participants will use an eye-tracking communication tool for augmentative communication for 2 consecutive days.

 Study Type